euro-hpc-pl/SpinGlassEngine.jl/docs/src/params.md

 ```

 # Layout
-`SpinGlassPEPS.jl` allows for different decompositions of the network into MPOs:
+`SpinGlassPEPS.jl` allows for different decompositions of the PEPS network into MPOs:
 * `GaugesEnergy`
 * `EnergyGauges`
 * `EngGaugesEng`